mastercuber55/Frax-Framework/readme.md

-# Cube2D Game Framework
+# Frax Framework

-Cube2D, a header only 2D easy-to-use game framework for making video games with raylib even easier written in C++11.
+Frax, a header only 2D easy-to-use game framework for making video games with raylib even easier written in C++11.

 ## Features